glytoucan/glytoucan/_posts/2019-12-13-update-submissions-list.md

 ## GlyTouCan v3.1.0 (December 12, 2019)

 * Registration system updated.
-  - GlycoCT format can be registration.
+  - Glycans can now be registered using GlycoCT format.
   - The GlycoCT conversion to WURCS batch process is running.
   - Update text input form for registration and the confirmation page when registering has been abolished.